Pscheidl/FortEE/README.md

 ## Timeout

 Leverages `java.util.concurrent.ExecutorService` to provide Timeout mechanism.
-Number of threads created as a part of ExecutorService is `n+1`, where `n` is number of tasks executed.
+Unlike other solutions out there, default number of threads created as a part of ExecutorService is `n+1`, where `n` is number of tasks executed.
 The one additional thread watches for `Future` task timeout.
+Temporarily, more threads may be created when `invokeAny()` and `invokeAll()` methods are used.

 - Injects only ExecutorService with `@Timeout` qualifier used.
 Leaves room for custom ExecutionService producers and does not collide with @Default.